Where It All Began

 This is a great post.
 Its always amazing to me what running, or any athletic endeavor, can do for a person physically and mentally.
 Being a former smoker myself, and of course having had my fair share of bad relationships and terrible heartache, and making just some overall foolish decisions and doubting myself over and over, running literally changed my life, and I applaud you for posting this, for changing your lifestyle and sticking with it.
 You are very inspirational!

-Pingback by When Friendships Change « Finishing is Winning— March 5, 2010 #
+Pingback: When Friendships Change « Finishing is Winning

-Pingback by It’s Been A Good Run (No Pun Intended) « Finishing is Winning— December 8, 2011 #
+Pingback: It’s Been A Good Run (No Pun Intended) « Finishing is Winning